SAP-samples/teched2023-AD263/exercises/ex2/README.md

 Please click the button `Create Exception` to raise some example exceptions from this Application.
 ![](./images/demo_app_trigger_exception.png)

-## Review Exception in Cloud ALM
+## Review Exception in SAP Cloud ALM

 Navigate to the Home of Integration & Exception Monitoring

 ![](./images/026.png)

 1. Click on the Refresh Indicator
 1. Click Refresh to manually refresh the current page (by default the current view is refreshed every 5 minutes automatically).
-The data transfer from your application to Cloud ALM can take up to two minutes
+The data transfer from your application to SAP Cloud ALM can take up to two minutes
 1. Click on the Exceptions to show the exception details<br>
 ![](./images/027.png)
 1. Click on one line to review details of a single exception<br>